Saturday, August 31, 2024

 Sabbatical: Unsatiated

 I poured so much of myself into the GKN Florida greenfield site, and I fully bought into the vision my GM painted for all of us.
-What's more, I was looked at as the informal leader of the leadership team - I was the one the GM looked to for feedback on how hard to push or when to lighten up, AND I was the one the other leaders, all of them with many more years of total experience than me and certainly more years in management than me, given this was my first formal management job.
+What's more, I was looked at as the informal leader of the leadership team - I was the one the GM looked to for feedback on how hard to push or when to lighten up, AND I was the one looked to for direction by the other leaders, all of them with many more years of total experience than me and certainly more years in management than me, given this was my first formal management job.
 It felt like a David and Goliath story and I truly believed that having right on our side, the amazingly intangible but very real thing we were building there, had to win in the end.
 It just had to!
 It was in October that I got my first confirmation of what we all mostly privately worried about - that the plant would have to be shut down and all of its wonderful team members laid off, myself included.
 I was going to be given a life line, and I knew, as my GM had pointed out in my interview for the job initially, I would always land on my feet.
-My GM wisely let me know the official plans just before Thanksgiving knowing I would need time to process it.
+My GM wisely let me know the official plans just before Thanksgiving, knowing I would need time to process it.
 Yet it didn't seem to take the sting off when we actually announced it to the leadership team.
 I held it together when we brought it to the broader team, but just barely.

 The life line I was given was an opportunity to go to a site near San Diego.
 I was familiar with some of the players already and the prospect of living in San Diego sounded great with one caveat, and I made it known early on - it would be very expensive and I would want to be adequately compensated for the change in living expenses.
 While the development of the role and offer were slow going, I also happened to have made the personal decision to sell the house I had been renting out in Arizona.
 So at the time that I was meant to be transitioning to a role in California, I secured over $100,000 in my checking account from the proceeds of the sale.
 This, along with proceeds from selling my Florida house, would certainly be a healthy down payment for a house in San Diego.
 But the offer development dragged on, and the clock was ticking before I'd be laid off with the plant closure.